A COVID-19 Timeline: How Honolulu Got To This Point

 April 23: Face masks are required in all places of business and on public transportation in Honolulu.
-The state says 164 visitors arrived at the airports yesterday, compared to nearly 30,000 daily passengers a year ago.
+The state says 109 visitors arrived at the airports on April 22, compared to nearly 30,000 daily passengers a year ago.

 April 24: Caldwell extends Honolulu stay-at-home orders through May 31.

 April 25: The state extends stay-at-home orders and the 14-day quarantine for travelers until May 31.
 Honolulu city parks and state beaches reopen for exercise only.
-(Daily case count: 3 statewide.
+(Daily statewide case count: 3.
 Total: 604.)

 April 30: Honolulu announces shopping centers, sport fields and courts and drive-in services for religious purposes may reopen on May 15.
 Dine-in food courts, play areas and arcades must remain closed.
 Outdoor exercising is allowed for groups of 10 people or fewer.

 May 5: The state goes into safer-at-home orders, allowing for low-risk facilities to reopen on May 7.
-(Daily case count: 4 statewide.
+(Daily statewide case count: 4.
 Total: 625.)

 May 8: No new cases are reported for the first time since mid-March.
 The state will see no new cases on seven other days through early June.
-(Total case count: 629 statewide.)
+(Total statewide case count: 629.)

 May 16: Honolulu beaches reopen for all recreation, with social distancing.
-(Daily case count: 1 statewide.
+(Daily statewide case count: 1.
 Total: 638.)